fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> I am a self-taught fullstack developer.
-I have only being in internships, worked on free projects etc. Why is it not easy to get my first junior developer role?

-> What is something only a senior developer would know about coding?

-> What one tip changed your coding skills forever?

 > How do I take my programming and software engineering skills to another level?

-> As a software engineer with a few years of experience, what helped you the most to land a good job, top coding skills, system design or leadership skills?

-> Is software engineering a future proof job, or should I study something else?

-> How can you find your way through the jungle of web development technologies?

-> I've heard that in Java, polymorphism can be used in the place of if/else statements to make code cleaner/more efficient.
-What does this mean?
-Can someone provide an example?

-> I just started working for a company as a software engineer, but their existing code base is very badly written.
-How could I proceed?

-> I'm 35 years old.
-I've been a software developer for 8 years but am still not a manager.
-Should I be concerned for my career?

-> When the interviewer asks you "Why Google?", or ‘why any company?’, how do you answer?

 > What computer language should I start with if I have no previous knowledge of coding?

-> If you only had one word to define each of the most popular programming languages, what would that word be?

 > I'm a programmer and I want to quit programming, what should I do?

-> I can't learn any programming language.
-Whenever I try I fail.
-Tutorials on the web are so difficult for a beginner like me.
-What can I do?

 > My friend wants to learn C as his first programming language.
 How do I convince him that C is a dying language and that JavaScript is the way to go?